 And of course, it's done all over again in Galaxy Angel Rune, where Space Pirate Anise Azeat (who happens to be in debt to Mint) and Lady of War Lily C. Shebert (taught by Forte) are much more quick to resort to violence upon each other than their predecessors.

 Good God, Squalo's relationship with Xanxus from Katekyo Hitman Reborn!.
 How Squalo manages to put up with all the projectiles Xanxus throws at him (including a chair) and still remain so loyal is beyond comprehension.
 Though many people seem to have their theories...

 Usagi (Sailor Moon) and Rei (Sailor Mars) in the anime version of Sailor Moon.
 They constantly argue and pick on each other, but they actually do share a very sister-like bond and care quite a bit about each other.

-Much more apparent in the English dub, where the other girls constantly pick on Serena.
+Much more apparent in The Nineties English dub, where the other girls constantly pick on Serena.